ccsc-tools/FlareML/README.md

 Please note that starting Binder might take some time to create and start the image.

+Please also note that the execution time in Binder varies based on the availability of resources.
+The average time to run the notebook is 10-15 minutes, but it could be more.

 For the latest updates of FlareML refer to https://github.com/deepsuncode/Machine-learning-as-a-service